ibudasov/reflectje/README.md

 Every day the student suppose to enter reflection records.
 There can be more than one record a day.
 Preferrably, more.

-Once records have been added, they suppose to be seen on private page, which is accessible by the student and by the therapist.
+Once records have been added, they suppose to be shown on private page, which is accessible by the student and by the therapist.

 We are going to store very sensitive private data, so we have to think about encryption or other measures of guarding privacy.